inadeqtfuturs/site/content/blog/00-if-relaunch.md

 ---
-title: "[00 - blog relaunch]"
+title: '[00 - blog relaunch]'
-author: "alex christie"
+author: 'alex christie'
 date: 2019-01-02T10:59:05-06:00
-type: "code"
+type: 'code'
 image:
 display: false
 tags: ['coding', 'gatsby', 'javascript', 'frontend']
 draft: false
 ---

 My personal website, *inadequate futures*, has been rewritten a total of three times.
-I was inspired to pick html and css back up after learning about static site generators, specifically [Jekyll](https://jekyllrb.com/), after reading about [Alex Gil's "Ed" theme](https://elotroalex.github.io/ed/about/) for minimal editions (I am in the process of porting this over to Gatsby.
+I was inspired to pick html and css back up after learning about static site generators, specifically [Jekyll](https://jekyllrb.com/), after reading about [Alex Gil's 'Ed' theme](https://elotroalex.github.io/ed/about/) for minimal editions (I am in the process of porting this over to Gatsby.
 More on that at the end of this post).
 The first version of the site was launched about a year ago on GitHub pages with the help of [Hugo](https://gohugo.io/), which quickly shifted my focus from building *my* website back towards the world of frontend development.
-Not long after launching "[if-ver01](https://inadeqtfuturs.github.io/)," I started reading about the JAMStack and React, which offered what seemed like a robust alternative for turning markdown files into blog posts.
+Not long after launching '[if-ver01](https://inadeqtfuturs.github.io/),' I started reading about the JAMStack and React, which offered what seemed like a robust alternative for turning markdown files into blog posts.

 <!--more-->